-In addition, severe calorie restriction affects the part of your brain that “talks” to your endocrine system, giving instructions for the production of reproductive hormones.
+In addition, severe calorie restriction affects the part of your brain that “talks” to your endocrine system and gives instructions for the creation of reproductive hormones.
 When this communication channel is disrupted, hormones can get out of whack.

 A strenuous exercise regimen can also cause missed periods.
 This is most common in those who train for several hours a day.
 It happens because, whether intentionally or not, you’re burning way more calories than you’re taking in.

 When you burn too many calories, your body doesn’t have enough energy to keep all its systems running.
-This can lead to a hormonal imbalance that throws off your menstrual cycle, leading to missed or late periods.
+More strenuous workouts can increase hormone release that can affect your menstruation.

 Periods typically go back to normal as soon as you lessen training intensity or increase your caloric intake.